5 Ways Digital Rules Transform Your Compliance Management System

 Digital rules turn legal text into executable logic.
-This blog explains how that transformation works, why PDFs are holding compliance back, and how ARC uses digital rules to power automated, defensible, real-time compliance at scale.
+This blog explores how the next generation of compliance management systems use digital rules to automate validation, standardize interpretation, and enable real-time monitoring at scale.

 Regulations Were Written for Lawyers — Not Machines